What is fibromyalgia?

 We test for triggers such as Food allergies or sensitivities, insufficiencies in nutrients, cellular imbalance, heavy metal toxicity, imbalance in gastroesophageal bacteria and yeast, and more.
 We are then able to treat each cause using methods such as nutritional supplementation, including intravenous supplements, and sublingual desensitization.

-Each of these therapies will correct the imbalance or problem, rather than simply suppressing it, affecting a permanent end to symptoms and improving the overall health and wellbeing of our patients.
-Our goal is not to treat fibromyalgia, but to return our patients to optimal health, which will naturally put an end to symptoms.
+Each of these therapies will correct the imbalance or problem, rather than simply suppressing it.
+Our goal is not only to treat fibromyalgia, but to return our patients to optimal health, putting an end to symptoms naturally and helping them get back to their lives.

 Why settle for a lifetime regimen of medication, some with side effects worse than the original condition?
 There are options.
 There is help- and you’ve just found it.